Stocks tumble again as Fed rate hike anxiety grips Wall Street – KION546

 Investors are now pricing in a nearly 65% chance of a third consecutive three-quarters of a point rate hike when the Fed meets on September 21.
 Just a month ago, odds of a rate increase of that magnitude were only 28%, as investors started to predict that the Fed would slow down the pace of rate hikes to a half-point.

 The S&P 500 fell more than 3% Friday while the Nasdaq, home to many of America’s biggest tech stocks, fell 4%.
-Both indexes were down about 1% Monday.
+Both indexes were down more than 0.7% Monday.
 Stocks are now down for the month of August and are heading into what is typically the worst month for the market.

+Some think that the impact of the Fed’s future rate hikes may now be factored into the market.
+Even if the economy slows, earnings growth could still be decent, albeit not spectacular.

+“The pain Powell predicted for businesses and consumers will be real, but modest equities gains can be fueled by slowing earnings growth in the mid-single digits,” said Robert Teeter, managing director with Silvercrest Asset Management, in a report.

 In another sign of investor angst, the yield on the 10-year Treasury bond continued to rise, spiking to about 3.1%.
 Oil prices were higher as well, contributing to inflation fears.